 Participants

-SLI students (n=33) were recruited from the degree program ‘MA (Hons) BSL (Interpreting, Translating and Applied Language Studies)’ at Heriot-Watt University (n=23 total) or the degree program ‘BA (Hons) Interpreting (BSL/English)’ at the University of Wolverhampton (n=10).
+SLI students (n=33) were recruited from two undergraduate degree programs: ‘MA (Hons) BSL (Interpreting, Translating and Applied Language Studies)’ at Heriot-Watt University (n=23 total) or ‘BA (Hons) Interpreting (BSL/English)’ at the University of Wolverhampton (n=10).
 Two consecutive year groups of Heriot-Watt students were tested (HW1: n=11, HW2: n=12; see Table 1).
 Across all cohorts, 3 participants were heritage signers of BSL and were thus excluded from later analyses.
 The remaining L2 participants mostly had only limited exposure to BSL before beginning their interpreting program (e.g. introductory courses).
 A further group of prospective candidates for the first HW cohort (HW0: n=19) were tested at interview, but were not selected for entry into the degree program.
 Therefore, data only exists for this group at session 1.

 Table 1: Demographics of the cohorts of SLI students who took part in the longitudinal study.